sbrajesh/bp-activity-comment-notifier/readme.txt

 == Changelog ==

+= 1.1.3 =
+* Add translation support.
+Thank to @cadic and @bazalt
+* Add a filter to skip notification for favorites.
+Thanks to Jamie

 = 1.1.2 =
 * Fix the issue with unfavorite notification not being deleted
 * Do not delete notification on read, mark them as read instead
 * Add filter 'ac_notifier_skip_notification' to allow skipping notifications for some activity types if needed

 = 1.1.1 =
-* Initial release on wp.org repo
+* Initial release on wporg repo